 5. Poetry Matters: Writing a Poem from the Inside Out (Grades 5-7) – You’ll be able to use this teaching resource to help kids understand more about poetry, including tips and tricks for their own writing.
 Also, you’ll find interviews with poets, and examples of writing for inspiration.

 6. How to Write Poetry (All Ages) – If you’re ready to teach kids how to write poetry, you can use this teaching resource.
 With it, you’ll be able to help kids with their creative writing as they learn how to write their very own poetry.

 Find essential resources for the K-3 classroom with the Poetry Mega Bundle.
 It includes 3 complete resources to will encourage a love of poetry in your classroom!

 See the three poetry resources in action!

-FREE Resource for Teaching a Poem of the Week
+Poem of the Week Pack

 This FREE Poem of the Week resource includes 2 original poems and 1 nursery rhyme to add to your collection of poems.
-There are 6 differentiated activities included, as well as sentence strips and bulletin board banner.
+There are 6 differentiated activities included, as well as sentence strips and a bulletin board banner.
 Your students will be reading and writing poetry all week long!

 Read More About Poetry